A4Bio/ProteinInvBench/README.md

 <summary>Major Features</summary>

 - **Unified Code Framework**
-  OpenCPD intergrates the protein design system pipeline into a unified framework.
+  OpenCPD integrates the protein design system pipeline into a unified framework.
 From data preprocessing to model training, evaluating and result recording, all the methods collected in this paper could be conducted in the same way, which simplifies further analysis to the problem.
 In detail, OpenCPD decomposes computational protein design algorithms into `methods` (training and prediction), `models` (network architectures), and `modules. `Users can develop their own STL algorithms with flexible training strategies and networks for different protein design tasks.
 - **Comprehensive Model Implementation**
-  OpenCPD collects a wide range of recent impressive models together with the datasets and reproduced all the methods in each of the datasets with restricted manners.
+  OpenCPD collects a wide range of recent impressive models together with the datasets and reproduces all the methods in each of the datasets with restricted manners.
 - **Standard Benchmarks**
   OpenCPD supports standard benchmarks of computational protein design algorithms with various evaluation metrics, including novel ones such as confidence, diversity, and sc-TM.
-The wide range of evaluataion metrics help to have a more comprehensive understanding for different protein design algorithms.
+The wide range of evaluataion metrics helps to have a more comprehensive understanding of different protein design algorithms.

 </details>